dhakerShiv/contentstack-bulk-publish/README.md

 const publish = require('contentstack-bulk-publish').publish

 publish({
-  "api_key"     : "your stack api key",
+  "api_key"     : "stack api key",
-  "email"       : "your contentstack login email", "password"    : "your contentstack login password", "entries"     : {
+  "email"       : "contentstack login email", "password"    : "contentstack login password", "authtoken"   : "user auth token" // You do not need to add email and password if you are adding it "entries"     : { // Remove this if you do not want to publish any Contenttypes
-    "locales"     :["en-us"], // Mention all locales in array in which you want to publish "environments": ["local", "development"], // Mention all environments in which you want to publish "contentTypes": ["states", "countries"] // Mention all contentypes to publish },
+    "locales"     : ["en-us"], // Mention all locales in array in which you want to publish "environments": ["local", "development"], // Mention all environments in which you want to publish "contentTypes": ["states", "countries"] // Mention all contentypes to publish "nested"      : true // It will publish all nested Contenttypes/assets },
-  "assets"      : {
+  "assets"      : { // Remove this if you do not want to publish any assets
-    "folder"      : "eo92847dhuhdue38", // folder uid, default - cs_root, it has all assets
+    "folder"      : "eo92847dhuhdue38", // Folder uid, default - cs_root, it has all assets
     "locales"     :["en-us"],  // Mention all locales in array in which you want to publish "environments": ["local", "development"] // Mention all environments in which you want to publish }